Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations: Experiments

 \subsection{Effectiveness of Causal Regularization}

 We next evaluate the efficacy of our causal regularization method on Autobots, the strongest baselines in~\cref{tab:baselines}.
-We take the data augmentation strategy proposed in~\citep{roelofsCausalAgentsRobustnessBenchmark2022a} as a baseline, and compare different methods in two aspects: in-distribution causal awareness and out-of-distribution generalization.
+As a baseline comparison, we incorporate the data augmentation strategy from~\citep{roelofsCausalAgentsRobustnessBenchmark2022a}, which augments training scenarios by selectively removing non-causal agents.
+This approach assumes that the removal of non-causal agents should not alter the ego agent's trajectory, thereby using the same ground truth trajectory to reinforce model predictions against changes under non-causal perturbations.
+We assess the performance in two key areas: in-distribution causal awareness and out-of-distribution generalization.